cdl-geneseo/geneseo-dictionary/N/Noice.md

 # Noice

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Noice

 Created by  Unknown User (ajm3), last modified by  Unknown User (baj2) on Nov 20, 2012

 1. (exclm.)
 Derived from the word &quot;nice&quot;.
 Used to express joy, shock, amazement. &quot;I just got a new car today!&quot; &quot;Noice!&quot; A. Moak 2010Obsolete, 2012.
 Joyce